s-syed/blogdown_website/content/project/fusion/index.md

 url_video: ""
 ---

-TAE Technologies, Inc. {{< staticref "https://tae.com/" "newtab" >}}(TAE){{< /staticref >}} and Google research used non-reversible parallel tempering in conjuction with Hamiltonian Monte Carlo to tackle ill-conditioned Bayesian inverse problems that arise when modelling the plasma dynamics in nuclear fusion reactors.
+TAE Technologies, Inc. {{< staticref "https://tae.com/" "newtab" >}}(TAE){{< /staticref >}} and Google research used NRPT in conjuction with Hamiltonian Monte Carlo to tackle ill-conditioned Bayesian inverse problems that arise when modelling the plasma dynamics in nuclear fusion reactors.